Nitsua28/PrequelQuote-Bot/README.md

-# StarWarsQuote-Bot v3.0.1
+# StarWarsQuote-Bot v4.0.0
 ## Description:
-Discord Bot that generates quotes and memes from Star Wars from a AWS database of over 2500 quotes with over 130 Characters to choose from along with complementary GIFs.
+Discord Bot that generates quotes and memes from Star Wars from a database of around 3000 quotes with over 174 Characters to choose from along with complementary GIFs.

 ## Latest Changes:
 1.2.2 : Changed "Actor" choice to "Character" <br>